rasitayaz/flutter-pie-menu/README.md

 ### Tap, long press or right click to open the menu

-You may set `delayDuration` of your theme to `Duration.zero` to open the menu instantly on tap.
+Set `delayDuration` of your theme to `Duration.zero` to open the menu instantly on tap.

 ```dart
 PieTheme(